 Lapse risk affects the business in different ways depending on the future expected profitability: the Undertaking is generally exposed to the risk of higher lapses (long term trend or mass lapse) on more profitable business and lower lapses on less profitable business.
-In particular some of the in-force business offers guarantees (i.e. EIB) that are currently valuable and generate exposures to lower lapses on such business.
-Note the SCR for lapse risk increased during the period as a result of a change in contract boundaries on personal accident business in Portugal, France, Italy and Spain.
+In particular some of the in-force business offers guarantees, i.e. Excess Interest Benefit (EIB), that are currently valuable and generate exposures to lower lapses on such business.
+Note the SCR for lapse risk reduced during the period due to the rise in interest rates and due to decreasing remaining policy terms on certain blocks of profitable A&H business.